sst/guide/_chapters/deploy-the-apis.md

 comments_id: deploy-the-apis/121
 ---

-Now that our APIs are complete, let's deploy them.
+So far we've been working on our Lambda functions locally.
+In this chapter we are going to deploy them.

 {%change%} Run the following in your working directory.